danny-rangel/danielrangel.io/src/pages/projects/towers.md

 Users that are *"listening"* to you will see your posts pop up on their feed, and they can interact with your post by listening to the song within the app, or liking the post.
 You can listen to a full song if you have an Apple Music account by logging in within the app, however you can still listen to a thirty second preview even if you don't have an Apple Music account.

 The intent of the app wasn't really so much to be a music player; it's more focused on the sharing aspect.
 The player was just a side effect as the project developed.
-Finishing up some last minute stuff so hope to have the full app available to everyone soon!
-Check out my personal page for a glimpse in the meantime!
+The app is currently invite only while I work on bugs and last minute features, but you can check out my own Towers page for a glimpse in the meantime!

 ---
 [Demo](https://towersmusic.io/dannyrangel)